OceanDataTools/sealog-client-vessel/README.md

 For installation instruction please look at [INSTALL.md](./INSTALL.md)

 [Live Demo](https://sealog-vessel.oceandatatools.org)
 - admin account for demo: admin:demo

-# Current Users
+## Current Users
 - R/V Falkor operated by the Schmidt Ocean Institute
 - R/V OceanXplorer1 operated by OceanX
 - E/V Nautilus operated by Ocean Exploration Trust
+- R/V Western Flyer operated by Florida Institute of Oceanography

-# Thanks and acknowledgments
+## Thanks and acknowledgments
 Sealog exists thanks to financial support from all of it's users and continues to evolve thanks to the UNOLS community who have helped me since the beginning by sharing their wealth of experience and technical ability.